earfulbe/spatialization-max/README.md

 The patch receives its /play and /position commands as OSC messages through a UDP port.
 This is useful for controlling play events and spatial animation from external software (e.g. Unity).
 However, the patch could just as easily be fed these commands from other Max patches, using send/receive.
 It is also possible to send /play commands and manipulate sound positions manually in the patch.
-Example are invoked on initial load.

 ## Speaker Configurations